Gaming

 Esports

-As esports increasingly become more mainstream, we are aware of the players that elevate the game.
-As the field of play widens, we will see many players come and go.
-Many will garner scores of winning streaks and impressive plays, but only a few will truly leave a mark on the sport and ascend to legendary status.
-Here are seven players who have already achieved that distinction.
+As esports become more mainstream, we have increasingly become aware of the players that elevate the game.
+As the field of play widens, we've seen many players come and go.
+A lot of them will garner scores of winning streaks and impressive plays, but only a few will truly leave a mark on the sport and ascend to legendary status.

 01